ali-i-abbas/Visualizing-open-source-machine-learning-projects-on-GitHub/README.md

 like companies, year and language of development.

 I used the combination of R, Shiny, and r2d3 to implement this visualization project.

+You can use RStudio to open and run app.R